 Swimmer goes missing from St. Lawrence River near Montreal

-A search is underway for a man who went missing while swimming in the St. Lawrence River in Montreal.
+A man has gone missing while swimming in the St. Lawrence River in Montreal.

 911 was called around 3:35 p.m. concerning a swimmer in distress near the Concorde Bridge in the Old Port.